GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 - Access to the Admin Console (https://admin.google.com) > Security page.
 - Access to the Web Console (https://console.cloud.google.com).
 - Access to rights to modify IAM permissions at the Organization level.
-- A project where you will deploy Forseti, which will be referred to as `forseti` in this guide
+- A project where you will deploy Forseti, which will be referred to as `forseti` in this guide.
 - Editor or owner to the `forseti` project.
 - Define the `Region`and `Zone` where you want to install Forseti Compute Instance.